WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/k.md

 When using *key* as a noun, specify which kind of key you're referring to on first mention, because there are many kinds of keys in technical contexts.

-For more information, see [Interaction verbs](ui-elements.md).
-For more information, see [Pressing and typing keyboard keys](ui-elements.md).
+For more information, see [Interaction verbs](https://make.wordpress.org/docs/style-guide/developer-content/ui-elements/#interaction-verbs) and [Pressing and typing keyboard keys](https://make.wordpress.org/docs/style-guide/developer-content/ui-elements/#pressing-and-typing-keyboard-keys).

 ## keyboard shortcut